 Place your pie on a cookie sheet (to help catch spills) then bake 45 minutes or until golden brown.

 How do you make cobbler with peach pie filling?

 I’ve had people ask if my fresh peach pie filling is suitable for canning.

-Much like peach pie itself, you can freeze peach pie filling.
-There are two ways to freeze peach pie filling:
+Much like peach pie itself, you can freeze peach filling.
+There are two ways you can freeze it:

 - Transfer the pie filling to a freezer-safe plastic bag.
 Place the bag inside an empty pie plate and spread out so it takes the shape of the plate.
 Freeze until firm.
 Because it’s the shape of the plate, it should be easy to transfer and bake when ready.

 Whichever method you choose, freeze for up to 3 months.
 When ready to bake, cut three slits into the top of the crust and bake at 400F for 45-60 minutes or until the crust is golden brown.

 Looking to make more than just pie?
 Here are more recipes using peach pie filling:

 - 4 cups peeled and chopped peaches (learn how to peel peaches)